ldci/redCV/README.md

 #### You need the lastest Red master version.

+Developped under Mac OSX 10.11.6

 Tested with Windows XP and Windows 10.

+You must compile samples since red routines are required

+### NEW JULY 26 2016

+Slight changes in libs: all red routines begin with underscore (e.g. _rcvCopy)

+Documentation updated

+Samples updated

+New samples added in /samples/test directory

 ### NEW July 24 2016

 A sample for Gaussian Filter